amreis/ShaRP/README.md

 The main files for implementation are `sharp.py` and `sampling_layers.py`.
 Running `python sharp.py` executes a basic demo of the technique.

+This work will appear at [EuroVA 2023](https://www.eurova.org/eurova-2023), a workshop co-located with [EuroVIS 2023](https://www.eurovis.org/).
+The associated publication will be linked as soon as possible.

 ## Python Setup